 Food has a unique ability to bring people together, breaking down cultural barriers and creating a sense of community.
 Sharing a meal with others promotes conversation, laughter, and a sense of belonging, fosters connections, and strengthens relationships.
 Food is a universal language that speaks to the heart, and its power to bring people together is truly remarkable.

 Asian cuisine is rich in flavors, textures, and aromas that are beloved by foodies all around the world.
 From the fiery spices of India to the delicate umami flavors of Japan, Asian cuisine has something to offer everyone.
-And with May being Asian Pacific American Heritage Month, it’s the perfect time to celebrate the incredible diversity of Asian culture and cuisine!
+And with May being Asian Pacific American Heritage Month (APAHM), it’s the perfect time to celebrate the incredible diversity of Asian culture and cuisine!

 To inspire you, below are examples of recipes that showcase the incredible variety of flavors, ingredients, and techniques used in Asian cooking.

 Recipes for Asian Pacific American Heritage Month (APAHM)